 & Free Pubs About Response to Intervention (RTI)

-A Parent Guide to RTI was created by Susan Bruce, Regional Education Coordinator for PRO*Parents of South Carolina, Inc. The Guide explains the RTI process and what IDEA requires, parent concerns and important questions about RTI, and what RTI means for our kids.
+A Parent Guide to RTI was created by Susan Bruce, a fierce advocate for students, who has trained over 5000 parents, attorneys and advocates on virtually any topic that has to do with special education and civil rights law.
+The Guide explains the RTI process and what IDEA requires, parent concerns and important questions about RTI, and what RTI means for our kids.
 Pdf format

 OSEP Memorandum - RTI process cannot be used to delay-deny an evaluation for eligibility under IDEA.
 Office of Special Education Programs to State Directors of Special Education, 01/21/11.